ctgjdw/backstage-app/README.md

 ## Kubernetes Secrets

-The following secrets will need to be created:
+The following secrets will need to be created (create a new yaml file and run `kubectl apply -f <FILENAME>`):

 ```yaml
 apiVersion: v1